-The Internship Experience at CTA
+The internship experience at CTA

-CTA is proud to offer internships to high-performing undergraduate and graduate students.
+We're proud to offer internships to high-performing undergraduate and graduate students.
 CTA internships allow students to gain hands-on, real-world experience at the nation's second largest public transportation system.
 Interns will gain the skills, knowledge and experience needed to excel in today’s demanding workplace.